bookofproofs/bookofproofs.github.io/_sources/history/19th-century/milne.md

 title: Milne (3), Edward Arthur
 born: 1896
 died: 1950
-keywords: Arthur Milne, relativity, aeronautical engineering, dynamics, vector analysis, calculus of variations, probability
+keywords: arthur milne,milne
-description: Arthur Milne made groundbreaking contributions to aeronautical engineering, vector analysis, calculus of variations and probability, revolutionizing relativity and the dynamics of motion.
+description: Arthur Milne was an English mathematician and astrophysicist who worked on the structure of stars and developed an alternative to the theory of relativity.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---